Hannah Gordon: Film and television career

-Her first appearance was as "Zayla" in the first episode of Out of the Unknown, entitled "No Place Like Earth" by John Wyndham, in October 1965.
-In 1970, she appeared in the film adaptation of Spring and Port Wine.
-In 1971, she made two appearances in Play for Today, Orkney and When the Bough Breaks. and an episode of in The Persuaders! titled A Home of One's Own.
+Her first appearance was as "Zaylo" in the first episode of Out of the Unknown, entitled "No Place Like Earth" by John Wyndham, in October 1965.
+In 1970, she appeared in the film Spring and Port Wine.
+In 1971, she made two appearances in Play for Today: in the 'Ceilia' installment of the three-part 'Orkney' episode; and, in 'When the Bough Breaks'.
+She also appeared in an episode of The Persuaders! titled A Home of One's Own.
 In 1972, she appeared with John Alderton in 13 episodes of My Wife Next Door on BBC.
 She played Virginia Hamilton (who later married Lord Bellamy) in the fourth and fifth series of the period drama Upstairs, Downstairs.
 She appeared in 12 episodes between 1974 and 1975.
-Gordon also appeared the 1973 Christmas edition of The Morecambe & Wise Show.
+Gordon also appeared in the 1973 Christmas edition of The Morecambe & Wise Show.
 Gordon would appear in Morecambe and Wise several times over the course of the years.
 In 1979, she appeared in Telford's Change, another drama.
 In 1989–90, she starred as a bank manager with Peter Egan and John Bird in the BBC sitcom Joint Account.
 She voiced the character Hyzenthlay in Watership Down (1978).
 Other film roles include Alfie Darling (1975) and The Elephant Man (1980) as the wife of Frederick Treves.
 A later film role was as Kevin McKidd's mother in Made of Honour (2008).